Hichem-Chabou/Pollers/README.md

 python manage.py migrate
 ```

 After running migration you need to create data in the database by using either the interactive shell or the admin dashboard

+Using the shell:

 ```
-# Using the shell
 python manage.py shell

 >>>  from polls.models import Question, Choice      # import from models.py